Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 - Michael Sutton's vProgs masterclass for apps sharing Kaspa ordering, one-dimensional program space, app-to-app composition, computational DAGs, prover incentives, and sovereignty obligations.

-- rusty-kaspa Toccata branch, rusty-kaspa TN12 branch, and kaspanet/vprogs for current implementation/prototype evidence.
-Treat branches as moving targets.
+- rusty-kaspa Toccata branch, rusty-kaspa TN12 branch, kaspanet/vprogs, and michaelsutton/argent for current implementation/prototype evidence.
+Treat branches and prototypes as moving targets.

 - TN12 faucet and TN12 explorer for testnet prototyping.
 Faucet balances, browser checks, and explorer APIs can change; use local TN12 RPC for serious testing.